Marcelo Álvaro Antônio

-Marcelo Henrique Teixeira Dias, popularly known as Marcelo Álvaro Antônio (born 16 February 1974), is a Brazilian entrepreneur and politician, and current Minister of Tourism of Brazil.
+Marcelo Henrique Teixeira Dias, popularly known as Marcelo Álvaro Antônio (born 16 February 1974), is a Brazilian entrepreneur and politician, and former Minister of Tourism of Brazil (January 2019 -December 2020).

+He is presently a federal deputy for Minas Gerais (since 2015).

 He was the most voted Federal Deputy in Minas Gerais in the 2018 elections, when he was re-elect with 230,008 votes.
-Joined the politics in 2012, as City Councillor of Belo Horizonte and member of the Progressive Republican Party (PRP).
-He is son of former Deputy Álvaro Antônio Teixeira Dias and Vilma Penido Dias.
-Married with Janaína Cardoso, they had three children: Amanda, Ana Clara and Paulo Henrique.
-He has Barreiro as main electoral region, where his father had much support during his political career.
+He first entered politics in 2012, as a city councillor of Belo Horizonte and member of the Progressive Republican Party (PRP).
+He is the son of Vilma Penido Dias and former deputy Álvaro Antônio Teixeira Dias.
+He is married to Janaína Cardoso, with three children: Amanda, Ana Clara and Paulo Henrique.
+He has Barreiro as his main electoral region.

-Marcelo is currently member of the Social Liberal Party (PSL), being the Chairman of the party in Minas Gerais.
+Marcelo is currently a member of the Liberal Party (PL).

 Parliamentary career

-Elect with 8,846 votes for City Councillor of Belo Horizonte in 2012, he was the 9th candidate most voted in the city.
-Presented bills to enlarge the popular participation in the decisions of the Municipal Chamber of Belo Horizonte.
-Created the bill Councillor of the Neighbourhood, to attend locally the citizens and promote the participation of the citizen in the municipal politics.
-He was candidate for Federal Deputy in 2014 and was elect with 60,384 votes, the 3rd most voted in Belo Horizonte.
-In 2016, he was candidate for Mayor of Belo Horizonte, representing the Party of the Republic (PR).
-In 2018, he was re-elect for the Chamber of Deputies, as member of the Social Liberal Party (PSL), with 230,008 votes, the most voted of Minas Gerais.
+Elected with 8,846 votes for City Councillor of Belo Horizonte in 2012, he was the 9th most voted for candidate in the city.
+He presented bills to enlarge the popular participation in the decisions of the Municipal Chamber of Belo Horizonte.
+He created a bill to establish the Councillor of the Neighbourhood, to and promote the participation of citizens in municipal politics.
+He was a candidate for Federal Deputy in 2014 and was elected with 60,384 votes, the 3rd most voted-for candidate in Belo Horizonte.
+In 2016, he was a candidate for Mayor of Belo Horizonte, representing the Party of the Republic (PR).
+In 2018, he was re-elected for the Chamber of Deputies, as a member of the Social Liberal Party (PSL), with 230,008 votes, the most voted-for candidate in Minas Gerais.